Raabidus/bookbot/README.md

 # bookbot
-My first repository on GitHub.
+BookBot is my first git project!
 Created for the needs of work on the boot.dev website.